bcrowell/bcrowell.github.io/quantum_consciousness/index.md

 of brilliant physicist [Roger Penrose](https://en.wikipedia.org/wiki/Roger_Penrose), who believes that mysterious quantum processes underlie the phenomenon of consciousness.

-The theory has been through a series of incarnations.
+The quantum consciousness idea has been through a series of incarnations.
 First Penrose suggested that tiny structures inside neurons, called [microtubules](https://en.wikipedia.org/wiki/Microtubule), actually acted as qubits.
 A [qubit](https://en.wikipedia.org/wiki/Qubit) is a type of quantum-mechanical unit of information, the quantum analog of a bit.
 It can exist simultaneously in both of the